 Who is most at risk from this interaction?

 People with a history of bleeding, older adults, those with unstable INR values, and anyone taking aspirin, NSAIDs, or other blood thinners are at higher risk.
-Higher-dose omega-3 products and multiple supplements that affect clotting can also raise concern.
+Using several supplements that affect clotting at once also raises concern.

 What common mistakes do people make with warfarin and fish oil?

-The biggest mistakes are starting fish oil without telling the warfarin prescriber, changing to a stronger omega-3 product, and assuming over-the-counter supplements are always harmless.
-Another common problem is ignoring early signs of bleeding such as easy bruising, nosebleeds, or bleeding gums.
+The biggest mistakes are starting or stopping fish oil without telling the warfarin prescriber, switching to a much stronger omega-3 product, and assuming over-the-counter supplements are always harmless.
+Ignoring early signs of bleeding such as easy bruising or nosebleeds is another.

 Key takeaways

-- Do not start, stop, or change fish oil while taking warfarin without medical advice.
+- Do not start, stop, or change fish oil on your own; keep the dose consistent once approved.

-- Monitor for bruising, nosebleeds, black stools, blood in urine, or other signs of bleeding.
+- Watch for bruising, nosebleeds, black stools, or blood in urine, and report new bleeding promptly.

-- Ask your clinician whether extra INR monitoring is needed after any supplement change.
+- Ask whether extra INR monitoring is needed after any supplement change.